 Almost 10% of what Americans spend on consumable goods goes towards

 clothing.
 For the average family, that translates to about $1800.
-A year.
+Every year.
 On clothes.

 Your great-grandmother always had a mending basket sitting next to her rocking chair.
 Whenever she had a few minutes to spare or sat down to rest in the evening, she’d pick up a piece of clothing and mend it.
 It’s an old-fashioned idea, but maybe it’s something we should all be doing.
 Imagine what would happen if you were to mend torn or worn clothing instead of just tossing it?
 You could dramatically cut your clothing budget and decrease your environmental impact on the world.